Coaster Brake Challenge

 Meat Pylons:

 We're not the only ones out there people, so you will need to yield to horses and peds as best you can.
 The higher the number, the more Meat Pylons you'll have to deal with.
 Ride safe and be respectful of others.
+As a bikers you have to yield to peds and horses, keep that in mind.
 On hot days, expect the number to be lower.
 It should be hot or cold or both, it changes nothing, your suffering will be the same as the fires of hell, or waiting in line at the DMV.
 Bring water, you'll need it.

 Rules for bikes: